 Public Works maintains and repairs Town buildings, grounds, parks, greenways, streets, and traffic signals as well as water, wastewater, and reclaimed water lines and equipment located off a plant site; collects and properly disposes of garbage and trash, yard waste, and recycling, conducts fleet maintenance for all Town vehicles and equipment; coordinates community litter reduction and beautification.

 The Town Attorney’s Office is the legal advisor for Town Council and staff.

-The Town Manager's Office includes the Town Manager--who serves as the Chief Executive Officer of the organization--along with his deputy and assistants as well as Downtown Development, Budget, Public Information and Sustainability.
+The Town Manager's Office includes the Town Manager--who serves as the Chief Executive Officer of the organization--along with his deputy and assistants as well as Downtown Development, Public Information and Sustainability.
 The Town Manager is responsible for implementing the policies set forth by the Town Council and exercises management responsibility over all operational departments.
 Through management of the operational departments, the Manager’s Office ensures the advancement of the vision, goals, and policies of the Town Council and that all local, state and federal laws and regulations are met.